53 Tips for Eating Paleo – Paleo Diet Guidelines

 41. Paleo Meals – How Much Is Just Right?

 Eat more frequently.
 The food you will be eating is high in nutrition and often low in calories and carbohydrates.
 This means you may find yourself hungry throughout the day if you just stick to the traditional 3 meals.
 That is okay.
 Eating 5 or 6 meals and snacks during the day is okay since you are consuming healthy, nutritious food.

 42. Saturated Fat- Are They Healthful or Harmful?

 We talked earlier about healthy fats, and saturated fats belong on that list.
 You may have heard that saturated fats are bad for you.
 That was the thinking for decades, but we now know your body craves the nutrients and minerals in saturated fats.
 Olives, olive oil, avocados and macadamia oil, duck fat and lard, coconut oil and clarified butter are good sources of saturated fat.
 (Source)

 Coconut oil has so many health-boosting uses.
-It works as a natural sun-blocking agent, can make your hair and skin healthier and shinier, and is great for your insides as well.
+It works as a natural sun-blocking agent, can make your hair and skin healthier and shinier.
+Coconut oil is great for your insides as well.
 Get your hands on some unrefined, organic coconut oil, as you will be using this for sautéing, as a dressing, and in place of butter if you like.
+(Source)

 Store-bought mayo is not recommended.
 An avocado oil-based mayo alternative is good for you.
 You will find this to be much richer than your favorite mayonnaise, so a little goes a long way.